A fullscreen may refer to any of the following:

-1. A full screen is any object or window that occupies the whole computer screen, covering up anything in the background.
-When a window is not fullscreen, it is known as a window.
-If the program and operating system support the ability for a window to be full screen, click the maximize button to make the window occupy the entire screen.
+1. A full screen is any object or window that occupies the whole computer screen, covering up everything in the background.
+When a program or image is not fullscreen, it is referred to as a window or windowed.
+If a program and operating system support full-screen mode, click the maximize button to make a window fill the entire screen.

 What is window fullscreen?

-More commonly referred to as maximized, window fullscreen is any window or program that is using the entire screen but is still a window.
-With computer games, it is not uncommon for the game to have both a fullscreen (borderless fullscreen) and window fullscreen mode.
-When running a game in window fullscreen mode, you may notice a performance increase and be able to switch between other programs quicker.
+More commonly referred to as maximized, window fullscreen is any window or program that uses the entire screen but is still a window.
+With computer games, it's not uncommon for the game to have both a fullscreen (borderless fullscreen) and window fullscreen mode.
+When running a game in window fullscreen mode, you may notice a performance decrease, but you can switch between other programs quickly.

 Should I use "fullscreen," "full screen," or "full-screen" in my writing?

-When describing a mode or setting "fullscreen" or "full-screen" should be used.
-When describing anything that is occupying the entire display or screen "full screen" should be used.
+When describing a mode or setting, "fullscreen" or "full-screen" should be used as it's an adjective.
+As a noun, or when describing anything occupying the entire display or screen, "full screen" should be used.

-3. Fullscreen, Inc., a media company founded in January 2011 by George Strompolos that helps YouTube creators with tools, optimization services, and consultation in finding an audience.
+3. Fullscreen, Inc., a media company founded in January 2011 by George Strompolos, helps YouTube creators with tools, optimization services, and consultation in finding an audience.
 On September 22, 2014, Fullscreen, Inc. became a subsidiary of Otter Media.

-Tip: On non-Chromebook computers, the fullscreen key is typically the F11 function key to get into and out of fullscreen mode.
+On non-Chromebook computers, the F11 function key is used to get into and out of fullscreen mode.